cheeplusplus/fa-export-cli/README.md

 If the bottom-most item in the Network list doesn't have "Cookie", look specifically for an entry where "File" is "/"

+**WARNING:** This cookie represents your login to FA.
+Don't share it with anyone.
+If someone gets it they can possibly log in as you!

 ## Development